Make Amazing Gifts! Let me take the stress out of Holiday gift giving. Learn More

 Butter large jelly roll pan or a cookie sheet with sides really well.

 In a medium saucepan, stir together the sugar and cornstarch.
-Add corn syrup, water, butter and salt and stir well until butter is melted.
+Add corn syrup, water, butter, and salt and stir well until butter is melted.
 Bring to a boil over medium heat and stop stirring.
 Cook mixture until candy thermometer read 250 degrees F (120 degrees C).
 This takes some time to get it to 250 degrees.
-Once it approaches 250 degrees watch very closely because it cooks quickly at the end.
+Once the temperature approaches 250 degrees, watch very closely because it cooks quickly at the end.
 Immediately remove from heat.
 Carefully stir in vanilla and drink mix.
 Stir well.
 We should have stirred ours more– notice some bits of drink mix (dark spots) on our taffy.
-Pour mixture onto buttered baking pan.
-Allow to cool enough to handle, about 15 minutes.
+Pour mixture onto a buttered baking pan.
+Allow it to cool enough to handle, about 15 minutes.

 Once the taffy has cooled enough to handle, butter hands and begin pulling.
 (It starts kind of translucent)